David Chadwick (writer)

-David Chadwick (born 1945) grew up in Texas and moved to California to study Zen as a student of Shunryu Suzuki in 1966.
-Chadwick was ordained as a Buddhist priest in 1971, shortly before Suzuki's death.
+David Chadwick (February 9, 1945 – February 23, 2026) was an American writer and Buddhist priest.
+Born in Fort Worth, Texas, he moved to California in 1966 to study Zen as a student of Shunryu Suzuki.
+Chadwick was ordained as a priest in 1971, shortly before Suzuki's death.
 He assisted in the operation of the San Francisco Zen Center for a number of years.